mvdan/pastecat/README.md

 zlib-compressed pastes in a filesystem hierarchy.

 Designed to remove pastes after a certain period of time.
-Upon restart, file modify times will be used to try to recover the removal time of each paste.
+Upon restart, file modification times will be used to recover the removal time of each paste.

+More info in the [Landing page](index.html).

 #### Build